Kyounggu Yeo | Data Analyst

 The subsequent stage in our workflow is to select a suitable model from a variety of options available to researchers and data scientists.

-, and a categorical predicted (target) value indicating either "higher fat" or "lower fat", we can employ a classification model
+In our case, since we have only two features, milk type and moisture percentage, and a categorical predicted (target) value indicating either "higher fat" or "lower fat", we can employ a classification model to predict the target value.

 Take into account the following machine learning tasks: